-Y Growing Our Client Network - We intend to grow our client network by continuing to develop relationships with companies that have experienced NPE-initiated patent litigation and by continuing to demonstrate the value of our patent risk management solution.
+Ÿ Growing Our Client Network - We intend to grow our client network by continuing to develop relationships with companies that have experienced NPE-initiated patent litigation and by continuing to demonstrate the value of our patent risk management solution.

 - Ÿ Acquiring Additional Relevant Patent Assets We intend to continue to acquire patent assets that are being or may be asserted against current and prospective clients and to increase our role and expertise in the patent market.
 We believe our disciplined approach to valuing and acquiring patent assets will allow us to continue to deploy our capital in an efficient and effective manner to maximize the patent risk management benefits to our clients. - Ÿ Enhancing Client Relations We intend to continue to expand our client relations team to ensure we deliver the highest levels of service and support to our clients, which we expect will drive client satisfaction and assist in our efforts to retain clients as their subscription agreements come up for renewal.
 In addition, we intend to enhance our proprietary web portal to provide our clients with the most current intelligence and data on patent acquisition opportunities, relevant litigation activity and key participants and trends in the patent market. - Ÿ Providing Additional Solutions We believe we can generate additional sources of revenue by offering complementary solutions that further mitigate patent risks and expenses for operating companies.
 We intend to develop new solutions that will increase the value we provide for our current and prospective clients.
-For example, we intend to facilitate joint defense agreements and cross-licensing arrangements among our clients.
+For example, we are taking steps to establish a risk retention group that will offer insurance to our clients to help manage their exposure to patent infringement claims brought by NPEs.
+We also intend to facilitate joint defense agreements and cross-licensing arrangements among our clients. - Ÿ Enhancing Our Capabilities Through Acquisitions We intend to evaluate the acquisition of businesses and technologies that can enhance our capabilities and our patent risk management solution.